AscorbicAcid-8848/Smart-flight-check-in-kiosk/Readme.md

 If not, you can download newer jdk and configure it path with:https://www.liquidweb.com/kb/how-to-install-java-on-ubuntu-windows-and-macos/
 - Recommend environment: Windows 10 or 11.
 ## Start program
-PS: You can check in in three ways.
+PS: You can check in three ways.
-1.Using booking number"10001","20001","10002","10102"......(You can check what you want at passengerList.json) 2.Using surname "Ye" and passenger id "1" to check in.
+1.Using booking number"10001","20001","10002","10102"......(You can check what you want at passengerList.json) 2.Using surname "**Ye" and passenger id "1" to check in.
 3.Scanning your id document, put the passenger's json file, in Passenger_IdCard folder, you want to check in and put the file into idDocumentCard folder.

 ### 1. Run with maven 3